 After the initial application, you will receive a summons with the date for the full hearing.
 A summons will be sent to the respondent by ordinary post.
 The respondent is the person you need to be protected from and want barred from your home.

 How to protect yourself in the meantime

-While you are waiting to go to court to get your barring order, you may be eligible to get a protection order, or an interim barring order, immediately.
-The Judge will hear your case on the day you make your application for a barring order or safety order.
+While you are waiting to go to court to for the full hearing for your barring order, you may be eligible to get a protection order, or an interim barring order, immediately.
+The Judge may hear your case on the day you make your application for a barring order or safety order, or after that day.

 If you need any support please contact your local domestic violence service.
 Click here to find the one closest to you

-Or, if you are in immediate danger, please call the emergencies services on 999.
+Or, if you are in immediate danger, please call the emergency services on 999.

 Other types of orders